AdmiralCloud/ac-sanitizer/README.md

 iso-639-2 | convert | With convert = nativeName you can retrieve the native name of the given ISO string ip | version | version can be "4" or "6", defaults to "4" long | | 0 - 2^63
-number | | Should no be used - use integer, long, short, floag ratio | | x:y
-rgb | | Check for valid RGB value (r,g,b) or (r%,g%, b%)
+object | properties | Use properties to define object structure, properties is equal to fields array number | | Should no be used - use integer, long, short, floag ratio | | x:y rgb | | Check for valid RGB value (r,g,b) or (r%,g%, b%)